hackclub/hackclub/clubs/README.md

 As previously mentioned, Hack Club meetings alternate between running workshops and free-form hacking (with demos).
-From here on out, we'll refer to meetings with workshops as _workshop days_ and meetings with free-form hacking and demos as _demo days_.
+From here on out, we'll refer to meetings with workshops as _workshop days_ and meetings with free-form hacking and demos as _hack days_.
 We've created the below templates for running workshop and hacking days (these will be your third and fourth meetings, respectively).

 ### Workshop Days